 Becoming a caregiver

-To become a foster caregiver you must be approved and trained by the Ministry for Vulnerable Children, Oranga Tamariki.
+To become a foster caregiver you must be approved and trained by Oranga Tamariki—Ministry for Children.

 You’ll need to complete an application form, and provide:

 - proof of your identity

 - a full medical report from your doctor